byexamples/byexample/docs/differences.md

 that checks that file:

 ```
-$ cat <<EOF > w/wiki-about-license.doc
-> Let's check a GPL license file
->
-> $ cat w/license.doc
+$ cat test/ds/about-lic.doc                        # byexample: +rm=~
+This example is to show you something about GPL
+    ~$ cat test/ds/lic.doc
-> To protect your rights, we need to prevent others from denying you
+    To protect your rights, we need to prevent others from denying you
-> these rights or asking you to surrender the rights.
+    these rights or asking you to surrender the rights.
 Therefore, you have
-> certain responsibilities if you distribute copies of the software, or if
+    certain responsibilities if you distribute copies of the software, or if
-> you modify it: responsibilities to respect the freedom of others.
+    you modify it: responsibilities to respect the freedom of others.
->
-> EOF

 ```

 We can corroborate that the test passes or not running ``byexample``

 ```
-$ byexample --pretty none -l shell w/wiki-about-license.doc
+$ byexample --pretty none -l shell test/ds/about-lic.doc
 <...>
 Expected:
 To protect your rights, we need to prevent others from denying you